->"''As I was walking up the stair''

 * NotHelpingYourCase: When Rhodes accuses Larry of being the killer, he responds by holding Paris at knifepoint while babbling that he did not kill anyone.

-* NothingIsScarier: Subverted, then almost immediately played straight when [[spoiler: Ginny's boyfriend goes from frantically pounding on the door to sudden total silence.]]
+* NothingIsScarier: Played straight when [[spoiler: Ginny's boyfriend goes from frantically pounding on the door to sudden total silence.]]

 * OedipusComplex: Rivers's mother was a prostitute, and [[spoiler: one of his personalities]] is as well - and most of the male characters find her very appealing.